-The joint Nebraska Health Care Association and LeadingAge Nebraska webinars featuring guests from the Nebraska Department of Health and Human Services will now be offered each Wednesday at 10:00 a.m.
+The joint Nebraska Health Care Association and LeadingAge Nebraska webinars featuring guests from the Nebraska Department of Health and Human Services are held each Wednesday at 10:00 a.m.
 CT.
 NHCA will continue to share responses to survey-related member questions and other guidance, as provided by DHHS.

 OSHA Webinar: Common OSHA Issues Affecting Employers During COVID-19

 The COVID-19 pandemic has generated a host of new Occupational Safety and Health Administration (OSHA) related issues for employers, particularly in the health care industry.
 In this webinar, Mathew T. Watson, attorney with McGill, Gotsdiner, Workman & Lepp, P.C., L.L.O, discusses recent enforcement actions by OSHA which provide helpful guidance on how OSHA intends to address COVID-19 reporting requirements, provision and use of proper personal protective equipment, and other hazards posed by COVID-19.

 The U.S. Department of Health and Human Services (HHS) has allocated $250 million for the Project ECHO Nursing Home Infection Control Program.
 Although few details are available at this time, it appears this funding is going to establish educational hubs across the country to support small groups of interested nursing facilities that will be paid to participate in a 16-week series of educational webinars highlighting best practices in infection control.

 Reportedly, 140 academic institutions and over 6,000 nursing facilities have expressed interest in participating in this program.
 To find out more about how this program can benefit Nebraska’s nursing facilities, plan to participate in this informational webinar, Sept.
 15, at 10:00 a.m.
 CT.